nahgii/simpleskills/README.md

-# SimpleSkills Mod for Minecraft 1.21.4
+# Simpleskills Mod for Minecraft 1.21.4

-SimpleSkills is a **Fabric mod** that prolongs your Minecraft experience with a familiar RPG-style skilling system.
+Simpleskills is a **Fabric mod** that prolongs your Minecraft experience with a familiar RPG-style skilling system.
 Master skills such as `Woodcutting`, `Magic`, or `Slaying` by leveling up through gameplay.
 Unlock tools, armor, and weapons as you progress, giving you a sense of achievement with every milestone.

 This mod is performance-friendly, **does not utilize server ticks or client ticks**, and is lightweight.
-SimpleSkills works in both **multiplayer and singleplayer**.
-Installation is **not** necessary to join a server running SimpleSkills.
+Simpleskills works in both **multiplayer and singleplayer**.
+Installation is **not** necessary to join a server running simpleskills.

 ---